ctron/kura/karaf/README.md

 * Run `mvn clean install` in order to generate a Karaf distribution in `distribution`

 * Run `cd distribution; mvn exec:java -Prun` in order to run the local Karaf distribution

+# Building Karaf based targets

+** This is extra-experimental and subject to change **

+    cd deployment
+    mvn clean package